Sit-ups and crunches are mainstays of a classic core workout, but they're not doing your abs as many favors as you might think.

 In fact, planks can actually engage more of your midsection — and help you improve your posture, balance and muscular endurance in the process.

-For Week 3 of the 4-Week Plank Challenge, we upped the intensity with a set of more challenging plank variations to push your core strength and incorporate more work from your glutes.
+We've upped the intensity of the classic plank with a set of more challenging variations to push your core strength and incorporate more work from your glutes.
+We're doing these for Week 3 of the 4-Week Plank Challenge, but you can do them on your own anytime.

 Below, Shawna Davis, RYT-200, yoga teacher and creator of Froing and Flowing, demonstrates this week's moves, along with step-by-step instructions for each plank variation.
 If you keep scrolling to the very end, there's also a video with all the variations in one place.